 From the moment I set foot on the revered ground of West Point nearly 40 years ago, to the moments when I look in the eyes of my junior ROTC students today, I have ultimately had but one job: public service.
 It’s a commitment to protecting the ideals of the people I serve, fostering excellence in the people I lead and completing the mission no matter the obstacles.

 As Naperville must elect a new mayor on April 4, we’re in need of a qualified replacement.
 Someone who is not just willing, but who has the experience to further Naperville’s deserved reputation for safety, desirability and community.
 I feel called to do what I have been trained for and have trained others to do—lead!
-It's a skill I learned and practiced through my studies at the United States Military Academy at West Point and subsequently during my 22 years spent on active duty of what is arguably the best and most extensive education on leadership in the world: the United States Military.
-And it’s a skill I refined by earning a doctorate in values-driven leadership from Benedictine University.
+It's a skill I learned and practiced through my studies at the United States Military Academy at West Point, and subsequently during my 22 years spent on active duty with what is arguably the best and most extensive education on leadership in the world: the United States Military.
+It’s a skill I refined by earning a doctorate in values-driven leadership from Benedictine University and an MBA from Webster University.

 Combining that experience, my 17 years as a Naperville resident, and my growing years as a senior member of Naperville’s government, I’m not just well-prepared for the office, I am uniquely qualified for the mission: a high stakes decision-maker, manager and mentor with a background in the business of governing—where the bottom line is effectively serving the people we represent.
 It comes down to building trust.
 I’m ready to get to work and so I ask for your vote to be your next mayor.